 May 4, 1970 saw America’s tensions over the Vietnam War explode into violence.
 Shortly after Richard Nixon authorized an American “incursion” into Cambodia, thus expanding the war he’d pledged to end, backlash erupted on college campuses across the country.
 Unexpectedly, it was Kent State in Ohio that became the locus for discussion.
 Previously quiet, the campus saw an escalating series of protests, occasionally spilling over into town, as leftist groups and liberal students protested the war.

 Then, on May 4th the unthinkable happened.
 A detachment of Ohio National Guard arrived on campus, confronting a crowd of students throwing rocks and hurling insults.
 While the circumstances remain uncertain, it’s undeniable that several Guardsmen fired into the crowd.
-Four students were killed (two, Allison Krause and William Miller, were bystanders not participating in the protest), a dozen more wounded, and Kent State instantly became a tragic symbol of the nation’s inexorable divisions.
+Four students were killed (two, Sandra Lee Scheuer and William Schroeder) were bystanders not participating in the protest), nine more wounded, and Kent State instantly became a tragic symbol of the nation’s inexorable divisions.

 Initially, President Nixon’s response was glib and insulting: he traduced the protesters as “bums” and said “when dissent turns to violence it invites tragedy.”
 Vice President Spiro Agnew, ever the Administration’s sharp edge, claimed the shootings “called attention to the grave dangers which accompany the new politics of violence and confrontation which have found so much favor on our campuses.”
 One dissenter within the Administration was Interior Secretary Walter Hickel, who commented that “youth in its protest must be heard.”
 In response, Nixon fired Hickel several months later.